davestewart/nuxt-areas/README.md

 When I was experimenting with designs, I tested ideas with folders, network icons, the share icon, triangles, the letter A, but nothing seemed to resonate.

 Someone on Twitter mentioned "Area 51" which I thought was amusing but didn't take it seriously as a logo idea, but later the Eye of Providence popped into my head.
-Crazily, it seemed like it might work; Areas give you a top-down overview of application modules (the eye), it gives you a hierarchy (the triangle) and it's a pretty radical approach (the rays & stars).
+Crazily, it seemed like it might work; Areas gives you a better overview of your application (the eye), it keeps files in self-contained areas (the triangle) and it's a pretty radical approach (the rays & stars).
 Plus, it's a little bit whacky and goes with the slightly esoteric title!

 So there you have it :)